rynhndrcksn/food-three/readme.md

 # Food-two

 ## Assignment:
-Food-two build off what we did with our other Food assignment.
+Food-three builds off what we did with the food-two assignment.
+Adds data layer and validation.

 ## Author:
 - [Ryan Hendrickson](https://github.com/rynhndrcksn)